well-typed/ghc-events-analyze/doc/blogpost/introducing.md

       a3 <- async $ blips
       mapM_ wait [a1, a2, a3]

-We can compile this application and run it on two cores, and ask it to produce an eventlog:
+We can compile this application and ask it to produce an eventlog:

     ghc ex0 -eventlog
-    ex0 +RTS -l
+    ./ex0 +RTS -l

-But when we open this eventlog in [threadscope](http://hackage.haskell.org/package/threadscope) the result is not particularly enlightning:
+But when we open this eventlog in [ThreadScope](http://hackage.haskell.org/package/threadscope) the result is not particularly enlightning:

 ![threadscope](ex0-NT-threadscope.png)